 If you have specific questions about Workday, please contact the UBC IRP team for further support.

-2023 Information Sheet for Appointing Students (updated March 7, 2023)
+2024 Information Sheet for Appointing Students (Will be updated in March 2025)

-2023 Information Sheet for Appointing Students (Faculty of Arts) (updated March 7, 2023)
+2024 Information Sheet for Appointing Students (Faculty of Arts) (Will be updated in March 2025)

 The normal duration of the award is a minimum of 16 consecutive weeks.
 Award winners are required to work full time (35 paid hours/week plus 1-hour unpaid lunch break) during the summer term (May 1 – August 31).
 Under exceptional circumstances students can work less than 16 consecutive weeks (prior approval from the UBC Career Centre is needed).